Wentzinger-Gymnasium Freiburg: Organization and subjects offered

-The Wentzinger grammar school offers various languages as well as a music and a natural science profile.
-In the 5th grade, pupils have the choice between English and French as well as a French bilingual class, in which French is the first foreign language.
-Also, the music profile can be selected from the 5th grade.
-In the 6th grade pupils choose a second foreign language: those who have English as their first foreign language can choose between French and Latin; those who have French as their first foreign language or come from a French bilingual class must choose English as their second foreign language.
+The Wentzinger grammar school offers various languages as well as music and a natural science profile.
+In the 5th grade, pupils have the choice between English and French, as well as a French bilingual class in which French is the first foreign language.
+Also, the music profile can be selected in the 5th grade.
+In the 6th grade, pupils choose a second foreign language: those who have English as their first foreign language can choose between French and Latin; those who have French as their first foreign language or come from a French bilingual class must choose English as their second foreign language.

 Starting from the 9th grade, pupils have to choose a particular profile.
 The language profile offers Spanish as a third foreign language.
 In the natural science profile, students take Science and Technology.
 It is also possible to choose music as a profile subject, as long as the pupil has taken the music profile in elementary school or shows musical talent.
-The subjects are main subjects, and are with four hours per week, Starting from high school, pupils can choose their main subjects according to the Baden-Württemberg regulations.
+The subjects are main subjects, and are four hours per week.
+Starting in high school, pupils can choose their main subjects according to Baden-Württemberg regulations.

 Music profile

-The Wentzinger grammar school offers children who are interested in music the possibility to take a special course with additional music lessons.
-The music lessons are primarily intended to encourage joy and interest in music and to understand music in its various manifestations; practically (singing, playing an instrument, improvisation, movement, etc.), and in looking at the music of different epochs and cultures.
+The Wentzinger grammar school offers children who are interested in music the possibility of taking a special course with additional music lessons.
+The music lessons are primarily intended to encourage joy and interest in music and to understand music in its various manifestations; practically (singing, playing an instrument, improvisation, movement, etc.) and in looking at the music of different epochs and cultures.
 A further seminar on the theory of music complements this.
 In addition to lessons in the classroom, pupils are also free to participate in workshops (currently a choir, an orchestra, a big band and rhythmicity classes).
 The learning of an instrument is desired, but not a condition for attending additional music lessons.

 From 5th to 7th grade, three or four hours of music per week are planned, with additional creative music projects.
 From 8th to 10th grade, music is a profile subject and thus a regular core subject (such as a third foreign language).
-In high school, it is possible to qualify for the final examination after graduating from a course profile in music.
+In high school, it is possible to qualify for the final examination after graduating from a course in music.